faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 print("Average Reward across all simulations is: "+ str(reward))
 ```

-The average reawrd is -13 (which is the optimal result) across the 10,000 simulation, proves that our model gives the optimal solution in every case.
+The average reward is -13 (which is the optimal result) across the 10,000 simulations, proves that our model gives the optimal solution in every case.

 ### Display the results